Event-Camera-Community-Group-ECCG/community/simulation-tooling/README.md

 # Overview
 There has been some open-source work on supporting event camera simulation, the most notable/reliable being that of ESIM from University of Zurich's Robotics and Perception Group (RPG).
 Notable open source robotics simulators which seem to support event camera simulation are CARLA and ESIM; Gazebo classic had some support years ago, but since the upgrade to Ignition, the DVS camera plugin did not get migrated, so support seems to be floating at this point for Gazebo.

-The main approaches today working with event cameras without the real hardware tend to revolve around either a.) simulation whereby the event camera frames are generated using a combination of real-hardware inspired pixel activation thresholding, rgb frames input, and inter-frame interpolation using different techniques (optical flow, scene duynamics, known camera trajectories, etc. etc.), or b.) post-processing techniques which take as an input and as an output via the conversion process (and tuning) a stream of event-camera frames.
+The main approaches today working with event cameras without the real hardware tend to revolve around either a.) simulation whereby the event camera frames are generated using a combination of real-hardware inspired pixel activation thresholding, rgb frames input, and inter-frame interpolation using different techniques (optical flow, scene dynamics, known camera trajectories, etc. etc.), or b.) post-processing techniques which take as an input and as an output via the conversion process (and tuning) a stream of event-camera frames.

 # Simulation Platforms with Existing Event Camera Simulation Support